FastComments/fastcomments-docs/src/content/guides/api/items/pages-get.md

 [api-resource-header-start name = 'Page'; route = 'GET /api/v1/pages'; costPerPageLoad = 1000; api-resource-header-end]

-A `Page` object represents the page that many comments may belong to.
-This relationship is defined by `urlId`.

-A `Page` stores information such as the page title, comment count, and `urlId`.

 You can currently only fetch all pages associated with your account.
 If you'd like more fine-grained searching, [reach out to us](https://fastcomments.com/auth/my-account/help).

 [inline-code-attrs-start title = 'Pages cURL Example'; type = 'bash'; useDemoTenant = true; isFunctional = false; inline-code-attrs-end]